bleutzinn/gitsync-testing/pages/02.demo-md-1/default.md

 Change text, save by clicking the Save button and reload the page.

 So I suppose cache is active / enabled?

+Also test with editing non root pages like [Demo Child One](demo-child-one).